teamniteo/handbook/2_Operations/scrum.md

 Read about [writing User Stories and issues](user-stories.md).

-User stories with the highest story points are assigned and started first.
-That way simpler user stories without champions can be worked on in the last days of the sprint by anyone who finished their own early.
+User Stories with the highest story points are assigned and started first.
+That way simpler User Stories without champions can be worked on in the last days of the sprint by anyone who finished their own early.

-User stories that are dependent on each other should be merged into one bigger user story.
-This kind of user stories can have 2 champions.
+User Stories that are dependent on each other should be merged into one bigger user story.
+This kind of User Stories can have 2 champions.

 Support tasks take priority over sprint for support and DevOps team.